-M.S.
-Minimum Requirements are as follows:
+Master's (M.S) and Certificate Program Minimum Admission Requirements are as follows:

-- 1. An earned bachelor's degree with a GPA of at least 2.5 from a regionally accredited institution and with an appropriate major (see program-specific admission requirements under individual programs).
+- An earned bachelor's degree with a GPA of at least 2.5 from a regionally accredited institution and with an appropriate major (see program-specific admission requirements under individual programs).
 Lower GPA scores must be accompanied with a supplemental letter explaining why the low GPA does not reflect inadequate potential for success in the program. - 2.
 Online application form and application fee. - 3.
 Sealed official transcripts from all institutions attended. - 4.
 A résumé.

-The college may request additional documentation to support the application.
+The college may, at its discretion, request additional documentation to support the application.
 In addition, applicants may submit standardized test scores or any additional documentation to strengthen their application.
 Admission is not guaranteed, even if an applicant meets all minimum requirements.